* Updated as of March 2020 *

 I’ve been using Visual Studio for more than a decade now.
 And while it’s gone through lots of changes, the core elements have pretty much stayed the same since 2010.

 It became apparent when I started using VSCode that there were a few features missing to make the IDE feel familiar for a Visual Studio 2019 developer.

 This list is targetted at developers moving from Visual Studio 2019, who want to make the transition a bit smoother.
 These extensions bridge the gap by addressing needs in the areas of debugging, keyboard shortcuts, testing, documentation, build options, and source countrol.

 The C# extension is the starting point if you want to write for .NET Core in Code.
 It brings with it many features that a Visual Studio developer will expect such as Intellisense, syntax highlighting, debugging, and more.
 Code automatically recommends it when you open a C# project, so all you need to do is click Install.

 The only frequent problem I’ve had with it is randomly losing Intellisense, which requires a restart of the extension through the Command Palette via the

 #2: Visual Studio Keymap

-Anyone who’s spent time learning and mastering keyboard shortcuts in Visual Studio will feel lost when starting out with VSCode.
+Anyone who’s spent time learning keyboard shortcuts in Visual Studio will feel lost when starting out with VSCode.
 Visual Studio Keymap brings you as close as possible to the mappings from Visual Studio, with the exception of functionality that isn’t supported in VSCode.